jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 In April of 2021, [Linux open laptop manufacturer, System76](https://system76.com/ "Website for System76 Linux Laptop manufacturer") released a themed GNOME 3 desktop called [Pop!_OS](https://pop.system76.com/ "Website to Pop OS") with a custom windows manager that defaults to a tiling mode rather than a stacking mode.

+GNOME is considered the Linux default desktop due to its tight integration with systemd.
+So much so that GNOME community contributed development has begun to wane [^29].
 Which is better GNOME or KDE?
 With all major Linux systems that are using systemd you now have no choice but to adopt GNOME as the default desktop.
 Both have had great set backs and great feature advancements over the years.
 In the end it is up to you based on your usage patterns, development environment preferences, even which distro you use or prefer.
 Try them both and choose the best one for your needs.

 ### Xfce